Christian Leye

-Christian Leye (born 6 April 1981) is a German politician from DIE LINKE.
-He is a Member of the German Bundestag for North Rhine-Westphalia.
+Christian Leye (born 6 April 1981) is a German politician (BSW, formerly Die Linke).
+He was a Member of the German Bundestag for North Rhine-Westphalia from 2021 to 2025.

 Career

-Born in Bochum, Leye has been the state chairman of DIE LINKE in North Rhine-Westphalia since 2016.
+Born in Bochum, Leye has been the state chairman of Die Linke in North Rhine-Westphalia since 2016.
 He contested Duisburg II at the 2021 federal election.
 He won a seat on the party list.

+Leye founded the pre-association for the new party of Sahra Wagenknecht BSW.
+On a press-conference on 23 October 2023 he announced that he will leave The Left and join Bündnis Sahra Wagenknecht.